rustic-rs/docs/src/commands/misc/rewrite.md

 ## Rewriting tags

-The `rustic rewrite` command allows you to manipulate the snapshots' tags.
+The `rustic rewrite` command also allows you to manipulate the snapshots' tags.
+Note that there is the special `rustic tag` command which only allows to modify tags, this is basically a shortcut for the respective options of `rustic rewrite --force`.

-For example, you can use `rewrite --set-tags ...` to set a new tag list to a
+You can use `rewrite --set-tags ...` to set a new tag list to a
 snapshot:

 ```console